KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 ---
-title: Shell Scripting with KDE Dialogs
+title: Shell scripting with KDE Dialogs
 description: Create simple scripts for your users to use.
 weight: 2
 group: administration